pantheon-systems/documentation/source/content/guides/redirect/09-advanced.md

 Pantheon uses nginx for HTTP/HTTPS instead of Apache.
 You can recreate Apache `mod_redirects` and `mod_rewrites` on the Pantheon platform using the code in the [Pantheon htacess Rewrites](https://github.com/Pantheon-SE/pantheon-htaccess-rewrites) repository.

-The file must be included at the very beginning of your Drupal `settings.php` or Wordpress `wp-config.php` file.
-The code will perform rewrites and redirects prior to full Wordpress or Drupal bootstrap.
+The file must be included at the very beginning of your Drupal `settings.php` or WordPress `wp-config.php` file.
+The code will perform rewrites and redirects prior to full WordPress or Drupal bootstrap.

 ## Restrict Access to Paths Based on IP